-A few lines jotted on a piece of hotel stationary at the Ritz-Carlton in Vienna could be key evidence in the Impeachment proceedings in the U.S. Senate against President Donald J. Trump.
+A few lines jotted on a piece of hotel stationary at the Ritz-Carlton in Vienna could be key evidence in the Impeachment proceedings in the United States Senate against President Donald Trump.

 The notes, included in a trove of materials supplied to the U.S. House of Representatives, document the role played by Ukranian-American businessman Lev Parnas, a frequent guest at the Ritz-Carlton, as the middle man through whom Trump apparently exerted pressure on Ukranian President Volodymyr Zelensky to investigate Hunter Biden, son of the presidential candidate Senator Joseph Biden, who served on the board of a Ukrainian gas company.

 The Articles of Impeachment passed by the US House of Representatives December 19, accuse Trump of abuse of power in withholding authorized US military aid pending Zelensky’s cooperation in the gathering of information to damage Biden’s chances in the 2020 presidential election.